blackc0mb/blackc0mb.github.io/_posts/2021-03-22-git-branches.md

     git merge hello-world_new_feature --no-ff

-    # The --no-ff command part, retains the commit messages
     # Output (something like this):
     Merge made by the 'recursive' strategy.
     README.md | 4 +---
     1 file changed, 1 insertion(+), 3 deletions(-)
     ```

+    > 💡 The _--no-ff_ command part, retains the commit messages

 6. The last step is _push_ the changes to **GitHub**